digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/work-in-progress/index.md

 ## Code

 The code written in the frame of the DBGI is versioned and centralized under the following Github organization https://github.com/digital-botanical-gardens-initiative.
 Feel free to raise an issue on the corresponding repositories if you have any question, comment or suggestion on the code.
+We see this github organization as a place for everybody to learn !
+We are looking forward for your inputs.